SEKOIA-IO/documentation/docs/operation_center/playbook_overview.md

 - Fulfill the `base_url` field with `https://api.sekoia.io`
 - Click `SAVE` button

-## 3 types of actionables
+## Build your playbooks with Blocks filtered into 3 types

-To create a playbook, you will basically need to use the following actionables.
+To create a playbook, you will basically need to use the following filters.
 More information by following these links:

 - [Triggers](triggers.md)
 - [Operators](operators.md)